JJRyan0/NYC-Taxi-ETL-with-dbt-Core/README.md

 * __Revenue Forecasting:__ Helping business units predict future revenues based on historical trip data, optimizing resource allocation and pricing strategies.

+## Business Objectives
+The goal of this DBT project is to transform raw NYC taxi trip data into structured, actionable insights that serve various business objectives, such as:

+* __Improving Fleet Management:__ Enable businesses to track ride requests and driver performance more effectively, ensuring better service delivery.

+* __Optimizing Ride Pricing:__ Help businesses and regulators to understand pricing models, allowing for adjustments based on demand or specific areas.

 ## ETL Data Flow Diagram
 ---------------------------